 What can Matt Smith offer?

 Matt Smith has led comics workshops at schools, art galleries and comic conventions across the world.
 He has taken his workshops to Canada, Kuwait, the United Arab Emirates, Ethiopia and Mexico.

 Matt's comic workshops entertain and engage participants of all ages and writing and drawing abilities.
 Matt offers interactive, enthusiastic lessons with plenty of hands on activities.
 These lessons focus on literacy and personal expression.

 One of Matt’s core beliefs is that you don’t need to be a great artist to make illustrations or comics!
 His favourite mini lesson is the Ten Minute Art Lesson which “illustrates” how comics and illustrations are more about communication than artistic and anyone can draw a comic!

 For schools: Matt can offer workshops to students from kindergarten to grade 12 in a variety of subject areas.
-Sample lessons include Understanding Illustration Language, Drawing More Expressive Illustrations (for younger cartoonists), Drawing Quickly, Creating Comics from the Initial Idea to the Published Page.
 Matt doesn’t limit his lessons to English classes.
-He has helped students in a variety of subjects create comics or storyboards in lieu of formal essays, for example.
+He has visited primary homerooms, MYP/DP Language & Literature lessons, Business classes and Art rooms.

 What do Matt Smith’s workshops look like?